tripathirakeshofficial/snapchat-clone/README.md

 >
 > It starts with Google Authentication in the login page.
 After login, Camera opens and taking a picture takes it to the picture preview.
 Once, Sent the image is uploaded in the Firestore database and the user is taken to the list of chats.
 >
 > The unread recent chat is shown at the top and and is notified to the user.
-CLicking on the chats will open up the preview of that particular image and shown while a 15 second Snpachat timer runs in the foreground.
+Clicking on the chats will open up the preview of that particular image and shown while a 15 second Snpachat timer runs in the foreground.
 Clicking on the user image in the list will log out the user.
 >
 > The project is hosted using Firebase.